aaspeel/lowRankControl/README.md

 # A Low Rank Approach to Minimize Sensor-to-Actuator Communication in Finite Horizon Output Feedback

-The code accompaning our ACC 2024 and IEEE L-CSS submission.
+The code accompaning our joint ACC 2024 and IEEE L-CSS submission.
 The code implements the causal factorization algorithm that generates the figures

 Authors: Antoine Aspeel, Jakob Nylof, Jing Shuang (Lisa) Li and Necmiye Ozay